Ashtabula station

-Ashtabula was a disused Lake Shore and Michigan Southern Railway depot in Ashtabula, Ohio.
+Ashtabula was a Lake Shore and Michigan Southern Railway depot in Ashtabula, Ohio.
 It was built in 1901 to replace an older depot on the same line.
 The depot was located on West Thirty-second Street.
+Along with the rest of the line, the station became part of the New York Central Railroad system in 1914.
+The station received commuter service from Cleveland Union Terminal until 1945.

 As of 2012, the depot was used as a signal house for CSX.

-CSX demolished the depot by June 2018.

 History

 Ashtabula station was within 1000 feet of the Ashtabula River railroad disaster in 1876.

+CSX demolished the depot on May 31, 2018.